HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 Now you'll be able to [launch your first container](#setting-up-your-development-environment-in-a-docker-container).

 #### B. Building the image yourself

+[Skip](#setting-up-your-development-environment-in-a-docker-container) this when you downloaded the image as detailed above.

 <div class="panel panel-warning">
     <div class="panel-heading"><h3 class="panel-title">